sarasm93/studio-dancers/README.md

 ## **Testing**
 ---

 I have used [Responsinator](http://www.responsinator.com/) to test responsiveness and make the site look good on different screen sizes.

+The site has been tested so that it works on different browsers; Google Chrome, Microsoft Edge, Firefox and Samsung Internet.

 The [WebAIM Contrast checker](https://webaim.org/resources/contrastchecker/) was used to test that the contrast between the colors used was sufficient.
 At first, the pink color didn´t pass one of the tests for normal sized text.
 I changed the color to a slightly brighter one, then all colors passed all tests.

 ### **Bugs**

 #### **Resolved bugs**

-????????
+When testing the site in different browsers I saw a dark thin line across the footer and a blue thin line right below the footer.
+I located the lines to be borders of elements within the footer and solved it be giving blue background color and increasing the line-height to divs in the footer.

+When testing responsiveness, large gaps appears for the smaller screen sizes between the information about the different classes.
+The problem was due to heights for the divs containing the information having vh-values.
+To solve it I gave only the biggest screen sizes a vh-value and the smaller once a px-value.

+Aria-labels

 No bugs have been idenitified in the deployed version.

 ### **Validator testing**